Hoyas will again look to replace standouts on defense

 Prior to Georgetown, Thompson coached the outside linebackers at Harvard.
 While there, he helped the Crimson to a 10-0 record and the Ivy League championship in 2004.
 Harvard limited its final six opponents to 14 points or less, including two shutouts.
 The team gave up only one touchdown in the last three games of the season.

 Thompson served as an assistant coach at Amherst College for two seasons in 2002 and 2003.
 His duties with the Lord Jeffs included coaching the inside linebackers and coordinating the team’s video operations.

-Prior to his time at Amherst, Thompson spent two seasons (1999, 2000) as an assistant coach and recruiting coordinator at Holy Cross.
-He began his coaching career in 1998 as the offensive line and tight ends coach at Bowdoin College.
+He also spent two spent two seasons, 1999 and 2000, as an assistant coach and recruiting coordinator with Holy Cross in his hometown of Worcester, Mass.
+Thompson began his coaching career in 1998 as the offensive line and tight ends coach at Bowdoin College in Brunswick, Maine.

 Thompson, a Worcester, Mass. native earned two letters in football at Assumption College, where he graduated in 1998 with a bachelor’s degree in foreign affairs and economics.
 He and his wife, Kristin, have two children, Madelyn and Luke.